T32 Training Program

 The T32 program is led by two international authorities on obesity, Denise Wilfley, PhD and Samuel Klein, MD.
 Mentors are drawn from biomedical, cognitive and behavioral, and population health sciences, harnessing faculty across diverse disciplines, including Clinical Psychology, Social Work, Public Health, and the Division of Biology and Biomedical Sciences (DBBS) predoctoral programs in Human and Statistical Genetics, Molecular Cell Biology, and Neurosciences.

 Together, this team of specialists facilitates the training of four pre- and four postdoctoral research scholars.
-Trainees establish a collaborative mentorship team with senior and junior faculty from at least two of the three transdisciplinary science domains to cultivate the development of the translational research skills necessary to prevent and treat obesity and CVD.
+Trainees establish a collaborative mentorship team with senior and junior faculty from at least two of the three transdisciplinary science domains to cultivate the development of the translational research skills necessary to prevent and treat weight and eating disorders and CVD.

 Victor Davila-Roman, MD, FACC, FASE